How to check your artwork for print

 Another question we often get is what to do if your file size is too large to submit via email.
 The Aura Print team can accept files via Google Drive, Dropbox, and other large file-sharing sites such as WeTransfer.

-How To Create Artwork For Printing: Special Finishes
+How To Create Artwork for Printing: Special Finishes

 Ok, so you’ve got the fundamentals of print down, what’s next?
 Well, depending on the type of print you are looking for, you may have a bit more work to do.
 At Aura Print, we’ve got some special finishes and techniques that each have their own special artwork requirements for printing.